-Earlier this year Gbolahan wrote a short play as part of Offstage Theatre and Theatre Uncut’s WALKING THE TIGHTROPE season, which was performed in the House of Commons.
+In 2016, Gbolahan wrote a short play Zaida and Aadam for the Bush Theatre as part of This Place We Know season of plays performed in surprising spaces on and off the Uxbridge Road.
+Gbolahan also wrote Re:Exhibit for Offstage Theatre and Theatre Uncut’s WALKING THE TIGHTROPE season, which was performed in the House of Commons.

 His stage adaptation of PIGEON ENGLISH, the novel by Stephen Kelman, opened at Bristol Old Vic in August 2013 before a run at the Edinburgh Festival, produced by Bristol Old Vic and The National Youth Theatre.
 His adaptation is being published by Methuen.